- Male Breasts

 - Gynecomastia is enlargement of the glandular tissue of the male breast.

 - The condition may occur during infancy and puberty in normally developing boys.

 - Gynecomastia results from an imbalance in the hormonal environment in the body, with a relative excess of estrogens (female hormones) when compared to androgens (male hormones).

 Gynecomastia results from an imbalance in hormone levels in which levels of estrogen (female hormones) are increased relative to levels of androgens (male hormones).
-Gynecomastia that occurs in normally-growing infant and pubertal boys that resolves on its own with time is known as physiologic gynecomastia.
+Gynecomastia that occurs in normally growing infant and pubertal boys that resolves on its own with time is known as physiologic gynecomastia.

 All individuals, whether male or female, possess both female hormones (estrogens) and male hormones (androgens).
 During puberty, levels of these hormones may fluctuate and rise at different levels, resulting in a temporary state in which estrogen concentration is relatively high.
 Studies regarding the prevalence of gynecomastia in normal adolescents have yielded widely varying results, with prevalence estimates as low as 4% and as high as 69% of adolescent boys.
 These differences probably result from variations in what is perceived to be normal and the different ages of boys examined in the studies.

 Gynecomastia caused by transient changes in hormone levels with growth usually disappears on its own within six months to two years.
-Occasionally, gynecomastia that develops in puberty persists beyond two years and is referred to as persistent pubertal gynecomastia.
+Occasionally, gynecomastia that develops in puberty and persists beyond two years is referred to as persistent pubertal gynecomastia.